 Women's Page Turners Book Club

 Meets at 7 p.m. the last Thursday each month (except December) at the Ralston Baright Library to discuss current or classic fiction, non-fiction.
-This group is currently full but with enough interest we will help get a new group started.

 Women's Spiritual Book Club